Silver Cloud current position

 Inaugural Antarctic itineraries 2018

-The following table shows ship's Inaugural Antarctica cruise (2018) from Argentina - 10-day roundtrip from Ushuaia.
-Prices started from ~USD 18500 pp (double occupancy rates).
+The following table shows the ship's Inaugural Antarctica cruise (2018) from Argentina - 10-day roundtrip from Ushuaia.
+Prices started from ~USD 18500 pp (with double occupancy).

 |Date / Time||Port|